Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/Hotel Midsummer/Nightmare Hag.md

 >     desc: "Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 8 (1d8 + 4) slashing damage."
 > bonus_actions:
 >   - name: Weave Nightmare
 >     desc: "Wisdom Saving Throw: DC 12, one creature within 60 ft.
 Failure: The target sees a creature from their nightmares in front of them and becomes frightened.
 The target can repeat this save at the end of each of its turns.
-If the target is Summer Night, the creature can be brought to life if it is CR 1 or lower with half hit points.
+If the target is Summer Night, the creature is be brought to life if it is CR 1 or lower with half hit points.
 A maximum of two such creatures can exist at once."
+> legendary_actions:
+>   - name: Nightmarish
+>     desc: "The Nightmare Hag uses Weave Nightmare"
 > ```